top of page

 1. Model What You Preach

-If you tell your team to take mental health days but never take one yourself, they’ll get the message that it’s not really okay.
-Leaders must go first.
-Set boundaries on your availability, take vacation (and don’t check email), and be honest about your need for rest.
+If you urge your team to take mental health days but never do so yourself, they will perceive that it’s not truly acceptable.
+Leaders must lead by example.
+Set boundaries on your availability, take vacation time (and don’t check email), and communicate your need for rest.

 2. Build in Recovery Time

-Just like athletes need recovery after intense training, so do professionals.
-Encourage buffer days after big projects, minimize meetings the day after a major event, or allow for flexible work hours when things get hectic.
-Recovery isn’t indulgence—it’s strategy.
+Like athletes need recovery after intense training, so do professionals.
+Encourage buffer days after significant projects, reduce meetings following major events, or allow flexible work hours in hectic times.
+Recovery isn’t a luxury; it’s a strategy for success.

 3. Talk About Burnout—Out Loud

-Normalize the conversation.
-Hold space during team meetings to check in on emotional and mental well-being.
-Offer confidential support resources.
-Just acknowledging that burnout is real can make your team feel seen and supported.
+Normalize discussions about burnout.
+Use team meetings to check in on emotional and mental well-being.
+Provide confidential support resources.
+Simply acknowledging that burnout is real can make your team feel recognized and supported.

 Equip Your Team to Thrive

-Prioritizing well-being isn’t about spa days and yoga (though those can help!).
-It’s about creating structures that support humans doing hard work.
+Prioritizing well-being doesn’t solely revolve around spa days and yoga (though those can help!).
+It’s about building structures that support individuals engaged in demanding work.

 1. Clarify Roles and Responsibilities

-Nothing creates stress like unclear expectations.
-Make sure every team member knows what success looks like in their role.
-Eliminate unnecessary tasks or outdated processes that drain energy without adding value.
+Stress often arises from unclear expectations.
+Ensure every team member knows what success looks like in their role.
+Eliminate unnecessary tasks or outdated processes that drain energy without providing value.

 2. Invest in Development

-People feel empowered when they’re growing.
-Offer training, coaching, or stretch opportunities that align with their strengths.
-When employees feel seen and supported, they’re less likely to burn out.
+People thrive when they are growing.
+Offer training, coaching, or opportunities that align with their strengths.
+Employees who feel seen and supported are less likely to face burnout.

 3. Create Psychological Safety

-Burnout often festers in environments where people feel they can’t speak up.
-As a leader, you can create a safe space for feedback, mistakes, and vulnerability.
-This isn’t soft leadership—it’s smart leadership.
+Burnout frequently festers in environments where people feel they cannot voice their concerns.
+As a leader, you can cultivate a safe space for feedback, mistakes, and vulnerability.
+This approach is not soft leadership; it’s smart leadership.

 Build Systems That Support Well-Being

-Well-being can’t be a “nice to have.”
-It has to be woven into your operations and expectations.
-Here are a few ways to do that:
+Well-being cannot be a "nice to have."
+It must be integrated into your operations and expectations.
+Here are several ways to achieve this:

-• Audit workloads regularly to ensure they’re realistic
+• Audit workloads regularly to ensure they are realistic.

-• Set “no meeting” days to allow for deep work and rest
+• Set “no meeting” days to allow time for deep work and rest.

-• Celebrate small wins, not just big results
+• Celebrate small wins, not just major achievements.

-You can’t lead others from a place of depletion.
-The best way to model a well-being-centered culture is to make space for your own care.
-That might mean talking to a coach, setting firmer boundaries, or re-evaluating what success means to you.
+You cannot lead others effectively if you are depleted.
+The best way to model a well-being-centered culture is to prioritize your own care.
+This might involve talking to a coach, establishing firmer boundaries, or re-evaluating your definition of success.

 Leadership is not about pushing through the pain.
-It’s about creating environments where people—and missions—can thrive.
+It’s about creating environments in which both people and missions can thrive.

 So here’s your permission slip: prioritize your well-being.
-Your team will thank you.
-Your mission will benefit.
-And you’ll lead with a renewed sense of purpose, energy, and impact.
+Your team will appreciate your efforts.
+Your mission will benefit, and you will approach leadership with a renewed sense of purpose, energy, and impact.

 Proud Members Of